Inflammatory Bowel Disease

 Inflammatory Bowel Disease (IBD) is a chronic autoimmune disorder that includes two main disease forms, ulcerative colitis (UC) and Crohn’s disease (CD).

 Prevalence of IBD in the Europe ranges from 1.5 to 331 per 100,000 population for CD and 2.4 to 432 per 100,000 population for UC.
-Zhao et al., JCC J. Cr. & Col., Feb 2021.
+CD generally has a higher mortality rate compared to the general population and to UC 1.

-CD can affect any part of the GI tract, while UC is limited to the colon and rectum.
+IBD’s forms UC and DC differ in their location within GI, in clinical features and in therapeutic strategy 2, 3, 85.
+While CD can affect any part of the GI tract, UC is limited to the colon and the rectum.

-In addition, individuals with CD can also present with penetrating disease behavior, which is a severe form of CD characterized by inflammation masses across entire thickness of intestinal wall, abscesses, and fistulas (abnormal connections between different parts of the intestine and other tissues).
+In addition, individuals with CD can also present with penetrating disease behavior, which is a severe form of CD characterized by inflammation masses across entire thickness of intestinal wall, abscesses, and fistulas - abnormal connections between different parts of the intestine and other tissues.

 In UC, the distribution of pathological alterations within the colon often correlates with the degree of severity of symptoms and treatment approaches.

-In proctitis form of UC, the inflammation is limited to the rectum, while in left-sided colitis the inflammation extends up to the splenic flexure.
+In the proctitis form of UC, the inflammation is limited to the rectum, while in left-sided colitis the inflammation extends up to the splenic flexure.
 Pancolitis, in which the inflammation affects the entire colon, is considered as the most severe form of UC and is associated with a higher risk of complications.

 In both CD and UC, it is the chronic inflammation that drives progression to severe clinical features, with about 25% of CD/UC patients progressing to severe forms after 5 years.

 Ophthalmological, rheumatological, cutaneous, and hepatobiliary extra-intestinal manifestations (EIM) may also occur in parallel with the intestinal disease.
-In CD, EIMs are associated with female gender and age, whereas in UC, they are associated with pancolitis.
+In CD, EIMs are associated with female gender and age, whereas in UC they are associated with pancolitis.

-The severity of IBD also varies according to the weight of genetic and environmental factors.
-The subgroup of patients referred to as very early onset IBD (VEO-IBD), diagnosed in children younger than 6 years old, is commonly associated with a family history of shared monogenic risk factors Conrad & Kelsen, Pediatr.
-Dev.
-Pathol., Mar 2019.
+The subgroup of patients known as very early onset IBD (VEO-IBD), diagnosed in children younger than 6 years old, is commonly associated with a family history of shared monogenic risk factors 4.
 Children with VEO-IBD often experience poor growth, higher rates of hospitalization and higher rates of medication failure.
-Sporadic IBD, that occurs without a clear genetic predisposition or family history, typically presents later in life than in familial IBD.
-Sporadic IBD with an older-onset, typically after the age of 60, tends to have a less severe disease course and lower rates of EIM compared to VEO-IBD Dottor et al., JCC J. Cr. & Col., Jan 2024.

 What do we know about the etiology of Inflammatory Bowel Disease?